About Peach County

 Mugshots & Booking Photos

-Mugshots in Peach County are taken and retained by the Peach County Sheriff's Office during the booking process.
+Mugshots in Peach County are taken and retained by Peach County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office, either online or by request.
 The availability of mugshots is subject to Georgia's laws regarding public records, and while there is no specific state law for mugshot removal, individuals may seek removal through legal channels if applicable.
-The Sheriff's Office may provide an online portal or direct assistance for those seeking access to these images.

 Courts & Case Records

 The Superior Court of Peach County is the court of general jurisdiction, handling felony criminal cases, civil actions exceeding $15,000, divorce and family law matters, and real property disputes.
-The court is located in the Peach County Courthouse at 205 West Church Street, Fort Valley, GA 31030, and can be reached at (478) 825-5331.
+The court is located in Peach County Courthouse at 205 West Church Street, Fort Valley, GA 31030, and can be contacted through the office’s website.
 Peach County is part of the Macon Judicial Circuit, which also includes Crawford, Houston, and Bibb counties.
 The Clerk of Superior Court maintains all court records and can be reached at the same courthouse address.

 - Online case searches may be available through the Georgia Superior Court Clerks' Cooperative Authority website, though some records require in-person requests.